Table Of Contents_

 The Panasonic Lumix DC-ZS70 has a bit of a confusing name as it happens to be known differently depending on where it’s being sold.
 Outside North America, it is the Lumix TZ90, and it comes with a 3-inch LCD screen that also tilts to allow for self recording.
 The compact camera also has a long zoom range of about 24-720mm that is great for zooming into game while on safari, or getting great shots of the front from the back of a concert.
 In terms of storage, the camera doesn’t have any on board capacity, but it has a slot for a memory card that you can use to save your pictures or videos when on the go.
 Whether or not it is the best point and shoot camera for you really depends on what you intend to do with it.
 Get on with this review to find out exactly what it is capable of.
+If you’re looking for more camera recommendations, check out this best digital camera review.

 The Panasonic Lumix ZS70 is one of the best travel zoom cameras you can buy today.
 It has a 20.3 Megapixel sensor, supports 4K video quality, has a Leica 30x zoom lens and features built-in WiFi connectivity to allow for easy sharing of your media.
 If you still use your smartphone as your camera, take a look at the iStabalizer dolly too.